whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 *   [GitHub URL](https://github.com/turingschool/gear-up/blob/master/tragedy_of_the_commons.markdown)

-We are confronted daily by social challenges that seem bigger than we are.
 It's often difficult for us to see the connection between small choices we make and these issues, but they are often connected.
-When we can make the connection, it's not always obvious how we can best have an impact.
-This gear up we learned how the choice of being like you neighbor on a grand scale has drastic impact on the societies diversity impact.
-I thought the gear up was very valuable to bring insight to how we approach diversity.
+This gear up we learned how the choice of being like your neighbor on a grand scale has drastic impact on the society's diversity impact.
+I thought the gear up was very valuable to bring insight on how we approach diversity.
 It was easy to see how just a couple people keeping diversity in mind can play a huge role in the dynamics of diversity.
-It was also clear to see the impact on society if everyone wanted a percentage of people like them around always.
-It opened me up to the role I could play in making society a more diverse place.
+It was also clear to see the impact on society if everyone wanted a percentage of similar people always around them.
+It helped me see the role I could play in making society a more diverse place.

 #### Automation

 *   [GitHub URL](https://github.com/turingschool/gear-up/blob/master/automation.markdown)

 This gear up really opened my eyes to automation.
-I always thought that automation was far away, but after this gear up, I realize automation is in the forefront of everyones reality.
+I always thought that automation was far away, but after this gear up, I realize automation is in the forefront of everyone's reality.
 If we don't act now to realize that automation is going to impact all of us in some way then we are in for a rude awakening.
 In my mind, there is action for a huge paradigm shift in the way we work and make money.
 I feel lucky to be in the technology industry, but know that automation will affect us as well.
 As our technical careers progress, most of the work we will do is to automate processes that have been done manually.
 Since we are the ones partaking in the automation process, we must take the ideology and consequences seriously and help to find a tradeoff.

 #### Universal Basic Income